[wpml_language_selector_widget]

 • Blood tests may include a complete blood count (CBC) with differential, lactate dehydrogenase (LDH), comprehensive metabolic panel (CMP), pregnancy panel, and beta-2-microglobulin, in addition to infectious disease testing.

-1. A CBC measures the number and types of cells in the blood including red blood cells, white blood cells and platelets.
-Low hemoglobin levels, along with low red blood cell count, hematocrit or platelet counts may indicate anemia which can occur when bone marrow does not produce enough red blood cells.
-A CBC may also show cytopenia, lymphocytosis, and thrombocytosis, which can be due to extensive bone marrow infiltration, hypersplenism from splenic involvement, or blood loss from gastrointestinal tract involvement.2-4
+1. Low hemoglobin levels, along with low red blood cell count, hematocrit or platelet counts may indicate anemia.
+A CBC may indicate cytopenia, lymphocytosis, or thrombocytosis, due to extensive bone marrow infiltration, hypersplenism or blood loss from gastrointestinal tract involvement.2-4

-2. A CMP may also help identify tumor lysis syndrome, commonly in rapidly proliferative NHL such as Burkitt or lymphoblastic lymphoma.
+2. A CMP may identify tumor lysis syndrome, commonly seen in rapidly proliferative NHL such as Burkitt or lymphoblastic lymphoma.
 LDH levels may be elevated from high tumor burden or extensive infiltration of the liver.

 4. Infectious serology (Hepatitis B, C, and HIV) may indicate a particular subtype5

-• Imaging includes PET/CT scan (including neck) with contrast, PET/CT scan and/or chest/abdominal/pelvic CT with contract of diagnostic quality, abdominal ultrasound, endoscopy/colonoscopy
+• Imaging includes PET/CT scan (including neck) with contrast, PET/CT scan and/or chest/abdominal/pelvic CT with contrast of diagnostic quality, abdominal ultrasound, endoscopy/colonoscopy

 • Bone marrow studies including bone marrow biopsy + aspirate, histology, cytology, immunophenotyping (IHC panel or cell surface marker analysis by flow cytometry with peripheral blood and/or biopsy specimen)